MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 ### Conditional access

-Teams relies heavily on Exchange Online, SharePoint Online, and Skype for Business Online for core productivity scenarios, such as meetings, calendars, interop chats, and file sharing.
+Teams relies heavily on Exchange Online, SharePoint Online, and Skype for Business Online for core productivity scenarios, including meetings, calendars, interop chats, and file sharing.
 Conditional access policies that are set for these cloud apps apply to Teams when a user signs in directly to Teams, on any client.
 Conditional access policies that are set for the Teams cloud app control aspects such as whether users can access Teams services from certain networks.

 | Ask yourself | Action |
 |--------------|--------|